h1

 Prof Murat Gülmez

-Murat is Vice President at the faculty of Business and Administration Sciences at CAG University and is also the Erasmus coordinator.
+Murat Gülmez is Vice President at the faculty of Business and Administration Sciences at CAG University and is also the Erasmus coordinator.
 After gaining his undergraduate degree in business from Istanbul University he went to the US and studies for a Masters degree at the University of Dallas before returning to Turkey for PhD research.

 He started bringing students to Second Life in 2017 and now delivers a number of modules in the virtual world while also supervising post graduate students with an interest in virtual learning.

-Glenn Loughran aka Feilimy
+Glenn Loughran (aka Feilimy)

-Glenn is an artist and educator from Belfast and after studying Art and Design at Ulster University in 1991 emigrated to the US for six years before returning to Ireland to study for the Diploma in Fine Art (2002) at Dun Laoghaire College of Art, Design Technology.
+Glenn Loughran is an artist and educator from Belfast and after studying Art and Design at Ulster University in 1991 emigrated to the US for six years before returning to Ireland to study for the Diploma in Fine Art (2002) at Dun Laoghaire College of Art, Design Technology.
 He went on to complete a BA in Fine Art Painting 2003 and an MA in Sculpture at NCAD 2005, completing his doctorate at the Graduate School Of Creative Arts and Media (GradCAM) in 2013.

 Alongside this educational trajectory Glenn worked across two fields of practice, one focused on informal education, the other as an artist working within the framework of participatory art.
 The experiences of informal education were developed in disadvantaged communities throughout Dublin, and were influenced by discourses on critical pedagogy.
 The experiences of artistic practice were developed in ‘void’ urban spaces, and were influenced by post-structuralist theory and recent discourses on socially engaged art.

 Glenn has exhibited nationally (2006–16) and internationally at the Lithuanian Biennale (2010), Mattress Factory (2012), A‐Venue Gothenburg, Sweden (2016).
 He has also presented on artistic research and pedagogy at the Venice Biennale (2009), International Standing Conference on Popular Education, Utrecht (2010), The Creative Time Summit, Venice Biennale (2014), European Educational Research Association, UCD, Dublin (ECER/2016), Sibelius University, Helsinki (2016).
 He has written for Encore Review, published a book chapter on Art and Education (Granville, 2012), on artistic research at ‘Documenta 13’ (2012) and developed a collaborative Socially Engaged Art newspaper with the Stockyard Institute, Chicago, Titled: Transactions 1#.
 (2015).
 He worked on a series of research events and installations through the Oliver Bond Public Archive, with the Robert Emmet Community Development Project (2016–17).
-Visit Glenn’s website.
-He is currently involved in the multi-regional research project What is an Island?

-Prof Noel Fitzpatrick aka Oisin Bedrosian
+Prof Noel Fitzpatrick (aka Oisin Bedrosian)

-Alice is Chairman of the Board, and the founder of Virtual Ability.
+Alice Kruger is Chairman of the Board, and the founder of Virtual Ability.
 She worked part time from home as a technical writer and editor for an education research firm for five years using adaptive office equipment.
 As a woman with Multiple Sclerosis, she found it increasingly difficult to participate in her real life community.
 No longer able to leave home to work, volunteer, or socialize with friends, she turned to virtual worlds to fulfill these basic human needs.
 Alice is the mother of three young adults with disabilities and has been a special education teacher.
-Her avatar in Second Life® is Gentle Heron.
+Her avatar in Second Life is Gentle Heron.
 Gentle can stand and walk without crutches.

-Dr Valerie Hill aka Valibrarian
+Dr Valerie Hill (aka Valibrarian Gregg)

-Valerie is a Library and Information Science researcher currently living in Seattle, Washington.
+Valerie Hill is a Library and Information Science researcher currently living in Seattle, Washington.
 Her interests range from traditional literacy to metaliteracy and new media formats (virtual reality, augmented reality and virtual worlds).
 Her most recent book is Metamodernism and Changing Literacy: Emerging Research and Opportunities, 2020.

-Dr Claudia Igbrude aka Locks Aichi
+Dr Claudia Igbrude (aka Locks Aichi)

-Now with Paypal, Claudia was formerly eLearning development officer with the TU Dublin Learning and Teaching Centre (LTTC) and also lecturer on the MSc, Diploma and Certificate programmes.
+Now with Paypal, Claudia Igbrude was formerly eLearning development officer with the TU Dublin Learning and Teaching & Technology Centre (LTTC) and also lecturer on the MSc, Diploma and Certificate programmes.
 Claudia also facilitated and delivered workshops around the areas of Instructional design and learning theories as well as the applications of the various technologies and their applications.
 She developed this module with John and they delivered it together for almost ten years.

 Claudia graduated with a BSc (Hons) in Industrial Mathematics, subsequently followed by a Higher Diploma in Computing in eLearning and an MSc in Learning Technologies.
 She was awarded a PhD in 2018.